zchee/golang-wiki/MinimumRequirements.md

 Setting, for example, GOAMD64=v3, will allow the Go compiler to use AVX2 instructions in the generated binaries (which may improve performance in some cases); but these binaries will not run on older x86 processors that don't support AVX2.

+The Go toolchain may also generate newer instructions, but guarded by dynamic checks to ensure they're only executed on capable processors.
+For example, with GOAMD64=v1, [math/bits.OnesCount](https://pkg.go.dev/math/bits#OnesCount) will still use the [POPCNT](https://www.felixcloutier.com/x86/popcnt) instruction if [CPUID](https://www.felixcloutier.com/x86/cpuid) reports that it's available.
+Otherwise, it falls back to a generic implementation.

 The Go toolchain does not currently generate any AVX512 instructions.

 Note that *processor* is a simplification in this context.
 In practice, support from the entire system (firmware, hypervisor, kernel) is needed.